 Making an Appointment

 You can make a routine appointment with the doctor of your choice if he/she is available.
-Appointments are made in person, by telephoning the Surgery or online and can be made up to two weeks in advance.
+Appointments are made in person, by telephoning the Surgery or online and can be made up to Four weeks in advance.